-MERICAN SARSAPARILLA.
-OLD DR. JACOB TOWNSEND'S AMERICAN SARSAPARILLA.
-This is, of all known remedies, the most pure, safe, active, and efficacious in the purification of the pure, safe, active, and emeacious in the purincation of line blood of all morbid matter, of bile, urea, acids, scrofulous substances, humours of all kinds, which produce rashes, eruptions, salt rheum, erysipelas, scald head, sore eyes and ears, sore throat and ulcers, and sores on any part of the body.
+SARSAPARILLA.
+MERICAN A OLD DR. JACOB TOWNSEND'S AMERICAN SARSAPARILLA.
+This is, of all known remedies, the most pure, safe, active, and officacious in the purification of the blood of all morbid matter, of bile, urea, acids, scrofulous substances, humours of all kinds, which produce rashes, kinds, eruptions, salt rheum, crysipelas, scald head, sore eyes and ears, sore throat and ulcers, and sores on any part of the body.
 It is unsurpassed in its action upon the liver, the lungs, and the stomach, removing any cause of disease from those organs, and expelling all humours from the system.
-By cleaning the blood, it for ever prevents nustules, scabs. those organs, and expelling all humours from the system.
-By cleaning the blood, it for ever prevents pustules, scabs, pimples and every variety of sores on the face and breast.
+By cleansing the blood, it for ever prevents pustules, scales, pimples and every variety of sores on the face and breast.
 It is a great tonic, and imparts strength and vigour to the debilitated and weak, gives rest and refreshing sleep to the nervous and restless invalid.
-It is a great female medicine, and will cure more complaints peculiar to the sex than any other remedy in the world.
-Warehouse, 373, Strand, adjoining Exeter-Hall: POMEROY, ANDREWS and CO., Sole Proprietors.
-Half-pints, 2s.6d; pints, 4s.; small quarts, 4s.
-6d.; quarts, 7s.
-6d.; mammoths, 11s.

-TEAFNESS AND SINGING NOISES.- Instant relief by Dr. HOGHTON'S new and painless mode of cure.
-Any extremely deaf sufferer, by one visit, is permanently enabled to hear with ease the usual tone of conversation, without operation, pain, or the use of instruments.
-Thirty-four patients cured last week; many totally deaf instantaneously restored to perfect hearing.
-Testimonials from the highest medical authority in London can be seen, and persons referred to from the highest medical authority in London can be seen, and persons referred to.

-The above discovery is known and practised only by Dr. Hoghton, Member of the London Royal College of Surgeons, May 2, 1845; L.A.C., April 30, 1846.
-Institution for the Cure of Deafness, 0, Suffolk-place, Pall-mall.

-Just published, Self-Cure of Deafness, for country patients-a stop to empiricism, quackery, and exorbitant fees-sent on receipt of seven stamps, free.
+It is a great female medicine, and will cure more complaints poculiar to the sex than any other remedy in the world.
+Warehouse, 373, Strand. ad-joining Exeter-Hall: POMEROY, ANDREWS and CO., Sole Proprietors.
+Half-pints, 98.0d; pints, 48.; small quarts, 48.
+6d.; quarts, 78.
+6d.; mammoths, 119.
+EAFNESS AND SINGING NOISES.-Instant relief by Dr. HOGHTON'S now and painless mode of euro.
+Any extremely deaf sufferer, by one visit, is permanently enabled to hear with case the usual tone of conversation, without operation, pain, or the use of instruments.
+Thirty-four patients cured last week; many totally deaf in-stantaneously restored to perfect hearing.
+Testimonials from the highest medical authority in London can be seen, from the highest medical authority in London can be seen, and persons referred to.
+The above discovery is known and practised only by Dr. Hoghton, Member of the London Royal College of Surgcons, May 2, 1845; L.A.C., April 80, 1846.
+Institution for the Cure of Deafness, 9, Suffolk-place, Pall-mall.
+Just published, Self-Cure of Deafness, for country pa-tients-mastop to empiricism, quackery, and exorbitant fees -sent on receipt of seven stamps, free.